Who are we?

 How are the eBooks downloaded?

 The eBooks can be previewed in our bookstore.
 You can then purchase your chosen eBook directly from our online store and a download link will be emailed to you immediately.
-You can then open this email on your chosen device and download directly to the device.
+You can then open the email on your chosen device and download directly to that device.
 If your are downloading to an iPhone, iPad, or Android Tablet/phone with Google Play Books, then either iBooks or Play Books should detect the ePub and begin uploading it automatically.
-Should you have any issues at all, please contact us at firstname.lastname@example.org.
+Should you have any issues at all, please contact us at email@example.com.

 What happens if my book doesn’t arrive?